 RIT National Technical Institute for the Deaf

-The National Technical Institute for the Deaf (NTID), which is one of nine colleges that make up the Rochester Institute of Technology, is the largest technological college in the United States for deaf and hard of hearing students.
+The National Technical Institute for the Deaf (NTID), one of nine colleges that make up the Rochester Institute of Technology, is the largest technological college in the United States for deaf and hard-of-hearing students.

-NTID instructors are specialized in teaching students who have hearing loss, and their faculty includes 135 in-house interpreters as well as 47 real-time captionists.
-Also, this school offers a wide range of certificate and degree programs that are available online, including master’s degrees in data science, business analytics, computing security, construction management, and product development.
+NTID instructors specialize in teaching students with hearing loss, and their faculty includes 135 in-house interpreters and 47 real-time captionist.
+This school also offers a wide range of certificate and degree programs that are available online, including master’s degrees in data science, business analytics, computing security, construction management, and product development.

 - Intelligent Score: 98.27